Supreme Court rules states can force online retailers to collect sales tax

 The 5-4 decision overturns a 1992 Supreme Court precedent that effectively barred states from collecting such taxes, and could leave consumers paying more for online purchases as cash-strapped states tap a rich vein of new revenue.

-In making their decision, justices ruled that South Dakota can collect sales taxes from online retailers like Wayfair, which brought the suit.
+In making their decision, justices ruled that South Dakota can collect sales taxes from online retailers like Wayfair, which was sued by the state.
 In doing so, the court reversed a 1992 ruling that allowed states to levy taxes only on those businesses with a brick-and-mortar location within the state.
-The court said that law effectively incentivized businesses to "avoid physical presence" in states and led to "a judicially created tax shelter" Ultimately, the justices said the current laws are outdated.
+The court said that law effectively incentivized businesses to "avoid physical presence" in states and led to "a judicially created tax shelter."
+Ultimately, the justices deemed the current law outdated.

 "The Internet's prevalence and power have changed the dynamics of the national economy," Justice Anthony Kennedy wrote in the majority opinion.
 "The expansion of e-commerce has also increased the revenue shortfall faced by States seeking to collect their sales and use taxes."